nakshi-dudhiya/terraform-beginner-bootcamp-2023/journal/week0.md

 #### Execution Considerations

-When ececuting the bash script we can use the `./` shorthand notation to execute the bash script.
+When executing the bash script we can use the `./` shorthand notation to execute the bash script.

 eg . `./bin/install_terraform_cli`